treetrum/twreplace/README.md

 ````

 ### Basic Usage

 ##### HTML
+Usage is incredibly simple requiring only a single dataset attribute added to any text based html element.
+It is important to pass a valid JSON array, including double quotes, of values.

 ````html
 <p>This text has an <span twreplace='["fantastic", "easy", "simple"]'>editable</span> element</p>
 ````

 ##### JS
+Make sure to initalise TWReplace!

 ````javascript
 twReplace();
 ````

-### Advanced Usage
+### Customisability
 Several options are available to TWReplace.js at this stage:

-- twreplace-charspeed (Speed that characters are removed/added.
+- **twreplace-charspeed** (Speed that characters are removed/added.
 Measured in ms. Defaults to 25)

 ```` html
  <p twreplace='["Word 1", "Word 2"]' twreplace-charspeed="50">Change</p>
 ````

-- twreplace-wordspeed (Speed that words are changed.
+- **twreplace-wordspeed** (Speed that words are changed.
 Measured in ms. Defaults to 2000)

 ```` html
  <p twreplace='["Word 1", "Word 2"]' twreplace-wordspeed="1000">Change</p>